 Vatican City

 This refers to the entire Sovereign country, which is ruled by the pope.
 The land area that constitutes the Vatican City is approximately 100 acres and covers the entire area within the Vatican Walls.
-It includes the Vatican Radio tower, living quarters for the pope and other residents (around 900), the Swiss Guard, the Vatican Gardens, and the Vatican pharmacy.
+It includes the Vatican Radio tower, living quarters for the pope and other residents (around 900), the Swiss Guard, the Vatican Gardens, and the pharmacy.
 It also includes multiple buildings that aren’t within the walls and the pope’s summer residence, Castel Gandolfo.
 Most areas of the city are off-limits to tourists and guarded by the Swiss Guard.

 Vatican Museums